Pacific Wrecks

 Memorial

-Fagen was officially declared dead on December 19, 1945.
-He is memorialized at Manila American Cemetery on the tablets of the missing.
-Fagan has a memorial marker at Saint Francis Cemetery in Le Roy, NY.
+Fagen earned the Purple Heart, posthumously.
+He was officially declared dead on December 19, 1945.
+Fagen is memorialized at Manila American Cemetery on the tablets of the missing.
+He also has a memorial marker at Saint Francis Cemetery in Le Roy, NY.

 References